sqwev/CropMaster/docs/source/tutorials/rsimg.md

 rsimg.to_tif('path/to/file.tif')
 ```

-Select some bands from image
+Select some bands from image, It will return a new RsImg object with only 3 bands.

 ```python
 rsimg.select_bands([1, 2, 3])
 ```
-It will return a new RsImg object with only 3 bands.

 Cluster image